-If the home is worth more than you owe on it, the difference goes to your heirs.
+If the home is worth more than is owed on it, the difference can go to your heirs.
 Your executor can sell the property and use the proceeds to pay off other debts or distribute assets to heirs.
 Alternatively, if an individual heir takes over the mortgage and ownership of the home, that person can pocket the difference.

 If You’re Underwater